4 Days in Tasmania: A Complete Road Trip Guide for Explorers

 Cradle Mountain

-Located in Tasmania’s Cradle Mountain-Lake St Clair National Park, this is one of the island’s most breathtaking natural icons.
-Known for its rugged alpine peaks, pristine lakes, diverse wildlife and amazing hikes, it’s no wonder many consider Cradle Mountain one of the best destinations for adventure and exploration in Australia, let alone Tasmania.
+Located in Tasmania’s Cradle Mountain–Lake St Clair National Park, Cradle Mountain is one of the island’s most breathtaking icons.
+With rugged alpine peaks, pristine lakes, diverse wildlife, and world-class hikes, it’s no wonder it’s considered one of Australia’s top adventure destinations.

 Other famous and iconic hiking options include the Enchanted Walk (Grade 2, 1.1 km – 20 min circuit), Cradle Summit (Grade 5, 12.8 km, 8-hour circuit), and the Overland Track (Grade 4, 65 km one-way hike).